tthorntone/AdNauseam-Wiki/Does-µBlock-blocks-ads-or-just-hide-them?.md

         - Firefox + ABP: no flickering
 - Cached generic cosmetic filters: injected before page's root DOM is loaded
     - No flickering

-**Short answer:** resources hidden -- in various ways depending on the class of cosmetic filters.